 Sarah Butcher Associate Artist

 Sarah is a director, producer and Associate Director of Capture at Digital Theatre.
 As a founding member of Non Zero One, a collective of six artists making interactive performances that use technology to look at the role and responsibility of the audience.
 Their work has been commissioned by the Barbarian, Battersea Arts Centre, the National Theatre and the Science Museum.
 Originally from Swindon and a pupil at Kingsdown Secondary School, Sarah was a member of Prime Youth Theatre and the company's first young trustee.
-She created and complied ‘Last Thursday: A Verbatim Play’ with 200 South West Teenagers.
-She also appeared once in a Will Young video.
+She created and directed ‘Last Thursday: A Verbatim Play’ with 200 South West Teenagers.